steadybit/action-kit/docs/action-api.md

 If your Action requires a target, you can specify the target type here.
 The given value should match the `targetType` of one of the existing discoveries.

+#### Target Query

+This optional query, using Steadybit's query language, can be used to further narrow down selectable targets, e.g., by enforcing the presence of specific attributes or their content.

 #### Target Selection Templates

 Creating the right target query might be difficult for the user.
 Therefore, you can provide a list of target selection templates which can be selected by the